Tips to improve adaptability and flexibility in the workplace

 To see adaptability in the workplace look at the big legacy companies continuing with hybrid work models post-pandemic.

 Commonwealth Bank, CSL, Rio Tinto, Wesfarmers, Woolworths, Macquarie Bank and Telstra are embracing adaptability and flexibility in the workplace.
 (1)

 Change doesn’t have to fill us with fear.
 Adaptability in the workplace is about courageously and positively embracing that change and changing yourself to respond to it.

-Next week we will run a whole masterclass with business coach John Spence on why adaptability is important in the workplace and core adaptability skills to set you up for the future.
+We learned in our masterclass with executive coach John Spence why adaptability is important in the workplace and core adaptability skills to set you up for the future.

 So, in the lead up to the event, let’s explore adaptability and flexibility.

 Adaptability is adjusting to changing conditions at work as needed.

 Your ability to determine what's relevant, to forget obsolete knowledge, overcome challenges, and adjust to change in real time is called your Adaptability Quotient (AQ) (2)

 Impact Players author Liz Wiseman says a trait of adaptable team members (she calls them ‘impact players’) is they get their arms around chaos, instead of freezing up.

 They see challenges as opportunities, and embrace messy problems, unclear roles, unforeseen obstacles, moving targets, and unrelenting demands.